Computing Crunch Power And The Simulation Hypothesis

 LIMITS TO GROWTH

 Are there limits to crunch electricity?
-Well, before I get to agree to that, which I in the end do, are warring parties assuming that crunch electricity might not take quantum leaps, perhaps even undreamed of quantum leaps inside the generations to return?
-I count on for starters that we in the early twenty-first Century don’t have enough computing electricity to simulate the Cosmos at a one-to-one scale.
+Well, before I agree to that, I am warring parties assuming that crunch electricity might not take quantum leaps, perhaps even undreamed quantum leaps inside the generations to return.
+I count, for starters, that we in the early twenty-first Century don’t have enough computing electricity to simulate the Cosmos at a one-to-one scale.
 Would quantum computer systems alter this analysis?
 I’m no expert in quantum computers – I’ve just heard the hype.
-Still, are available crunch strength skeptics’ recreation to expect what would possibly or won’t be feasible in a hundred years; in one thousand years?
-Still, the capability to increase computing crunch electricity may want to cross on for some time yet.
+Still, are crunch strength skeptics’ recreation available to expect what would possibly or won’t be feasible in a hundred years or one thousand years?
+Still, increasing computing crunch electricity may not be possible for some time.
 Isn’t the next innovation going from a 2-D chip to a 3-D chip?

 Okay, even though we accept that we’re all greedy and need more, greater, more, and even greater crunch electricity – and ditto via implication our simulators – then there will, in the end, be limits.
-There might be engineering limits like dealing with warmth production.
+There might be engineering limits, such as dealing with warmth production.
 There may be resolution limits.
-There can be technological limits as perhaps quantum computing isn’t without a doubt feasible or even viable.
-There might be financial limits as in you could need to improve your PC, but your budget does not allow for it; you ask for brand new research furnish to buy a new supercomputer and get turned down, and so on.
+Technological limits can exist, such as quantum computing not being feasible or viable.
+There might be financial limits, as iou could need to improve your PC, but your budget does not allow for it; you ask for brand new research furnish to buy a new supercomputer and get turned down, and so on.

-Perhaps our enormously advanced simulators have hit the final pc crunch electricity wall, and that is all she wrote; she ought to write no more.
-There’s likely a ‘velocity of mild’ barrier equal limiting pc crunch strength.
-Then too, our simulators have competing priorities and need to divide the economic / research pie.
+Perhaps our enormously advanced simulators have hit the final PC crunch electricity wall, which is all she wrote; she ought to write no more.
+There’s likely a ‘velocity of mild’ barrier equal to limiting PC crunch strength.
+Then, too, our simulators have competing priorities and need to divide the economic / research pie.
+I’ve never studied or heard about any argument that the Simulation Hypothesis assumes ever-increasing crunch strength.
+It assumes that the pPC/ software programmer has sufficient crunch power to achieve their goal, no greater, no mess.

 John R. Wright